rosie2t/decision-support-systems-project/README.md

 📁 Project Structure:
 /
 │-- README.md                   # Project documentation
-│-- Transformations_Optimization_Segmentation_Report.pdf  # Detailed report
+│-- DSS_Report.pdf  # Detailed report
-│-- code/                        # Folder with all Octave scripts │   │-- midrise.m                # Code for quantization
+│-- code/                        # Folder with all Octave scripts │   │-- pairwise_MAUT.m
+│   │-- utility.m
+│   │-- eigenmethod_MAUT.m
+│   │-- MAUTscript.m
-│   │-- mse.m                    # Code for quantization
+│   │-- monte_carlo_sensitivity_MAUT.m
-│   │-- display_images.m         # Code for Displaying the images (In the Octave Command Prompt) │   │-- DCT.m
-│   │-- RDCT.m
+│   │-- new_value_MAUT.m

+How to Run the Code:
+Install GNU Octave or use the online version!

+📜 Report:
+The full Decision Support Systems Report is included in this repository.

+🤝 Contributing:
+This project is for educational purposes.
+If you use this code, please provide attribution.

+Author: Rosie Manoli

+Course: Decision Support Systems

+University: Harokopio University